uptane/uptane-standard/uptane-standard.md

 ## **3.5 Design Requirements**

-The design requirements for this document are:
+The design requirements for this document are goverened by three principal
+parameters:

-* to successfully distinguish between design and inmplementation steps that are security critical and must be followed as is, and those in which users can adapt to support different use models and deployment scenarios.
+* to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps so users can adapt to support different use models and deployment scenarios.

-* to delineate best practices to ensure that should a vehicle be attacked, defense in depth can be employed to force an attacker to compromise many different systems.
+* to delineate best practices to ensure that, should a vehicle be attacked, defense in depth can be employed to force an attacker to compromise many different systems before

 * to ensure that the security practices mandated or suggested in this document do not interfere with the functionality of the ECUs, the vehicles as a whole, or the